Toronto Maple Leafs: Early years (1917–1927)

 For the next season, rather than return the Blueshirts' players to Livingstone as originally promised, on October 19, 1918, the Arena Company formed the Toronto Arena Hockey Club, which was readily granted full membership in the NHL.
-The Arena Company also decided that year that only NHL teams were allowed to play at the Arena Gardens—a move which effectively killed the NHA.
+The Arena Company also decided that year that only NHL teams were allowed to play at the Arena Gardens—a move that effectively killed the NHA.
 Livingstone sued to get his players back.
 Mounting legal bills from the dispute forced the Arenas to sell some of their stars, resulting in a horrendous five-win season in 1918–19.
 With the company facing increasing financial difficulties, and the Arenas officially eliminated from the playoffs, the NHL agreed to let the team forfeit their last two games.
 Operations halted on February 20, 1919, with the NHL ending its season and starting the playoffs.
 The Arenas' .278 winning percentage that season remains the worst in franchise history.
-However, the 1919 Stanley Cup Finals ended without a winner due to the worldwide flu epidemic.
+However, the 1919 Stanley Cup Final ended without a winner due to the worldwide flu epidemic.

 The legal dispute forced the Arena Company into bankruptcy, and it was forced to sell the team.
-On December 9, 1919, Querrie brokered the team's purchase by the owners of the St. Patricks Hockey Club, allowing him to maintain an ownership stake in the team.
+On December 9, 1919, Querrie brokered the team's purchase by the owners of the St. Patricks Hockey Club (Percy and Fred Hambly), allowing him to maintain an ownership stake in the team.
 The new owners renamed the team the Toronto St. Patricks (or St. Pats for short), which they used until 1927.
 Changing the colours of the team from blue to green, the club won their second Stanley Cup championship in 1922.
 Babe Dye scored four times in the 5–1 Stanley Cup-clinching victory against the Vancouver Millionaires.

-In 1924, Jack Bickell invested C$25,000 in the St. Pats as a favour to his friend Querrie, who needed to financially reorganize his hockey team.
+In 1924, the team's ownership changed again, as movie theatre impresario Nathan Nathanson and mining magnate Jack Bickell purchased the shares of the Hamblys.
+Bickell invested CA$25,000 in the St. Pats as a favour to his friend Querrie, who needed to financially reorganize his hockey team.